 Scholarships Make A Difference

-In addition to attracting students from economically and ethnically diverse backgrounds, scholarship support recognizes excellence and helps students in times of need.
+MSP scholarships attract students from economically and ethnically diverse backgrounds, recognize academic excellence, and provide financial assistance in times of need.

-This scholarship honors the late Cereta Perry, PhD, co-founder of CHS/MSP, and her contributions to diversity in education.
+This scholarship honors the late Dr. Cereta Perry, co-founder of CHS/MSP, and her contributions to diversity in education.
 Dr. Perry was a lifelong advocate of MSP and its mission.
-This scholarship was established to recruit and support the academic goals of diverse incoming Master of Arts (MA) and Doctor of Clinical Psychology (PsyD) students.
+This scholarship was established to recruit and support the academic goals of diverse incoming students.
+See our current recipients.

 Aombaye Ramsey Diversity Award

 The Aombaye Ramsey Diversity Award (ARDA) was created in 2004 to honor Dr. Aombaye Ramsey’s lifelong commitment to social justice.
-This award supports a PsyD student who shares that same commitment to advocate on behalf of diversity issues.
-Priority will be given to applicants who belong to an ethnic, racial, or cultural group traditionally underrepresented in the field of psychology.
+This award is given to a PsyD student who shares that same commitment to advocate on behalf diverse populations.
+Priority is given to applicants who belong to an ethnic, racial, or cultural group traditionally underrepresented in the field of psychology.
 See our current ARDA recipient.

 Jill Benton Humanistic Psychology Scholarship (JBHPS)

 This scholarship honors Jill Benton, former MSP librarian and alum, and her commitment to humanistic psychology.
-The JBHPS supports a PsyD student who is committed to advancing the science and practice of humanistic psychology as demonstrated by excellence in scholarship.
+The JBHPS is awarded to a PsyD student who is committed to advancing the science and practice of humanistic psychology as demonstrated by excellence in humanistic scholarship.
 See our current scholarship recipient.